What are the best credit card bonus offers?

 For further information, please see our guide to credit cards and taxes

-To see the rates and fees for the American Express cards featured in this post, please visit the following links: CardName (See Rates and Fees)
+To see the rates and fees for the American Express cards featured in this post, please visit the following links: CardName (See Rates and Fees); card_name (See Rates and Fees); card_name (See Rates and Fees)

 For Capital One products listed on this page, some of the benefits may be provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.